As an Amazon Associate I earn from qualifying purchases.

 - Top that with a layer of noodles and repeat until you reach to top layer (ending with a layer of noodles).
-Top it off with your parmesan cheese and place in a preheated oven until warmed through (about 45 minutes).
+Top it off with your parmesan cheese, cover it all with a loose layer of aluminum foil and place in a preheated oven until warmed through (about 45 minutes).

 - Remove the foil in the last 10 minutes of baking to brown the top of the lasagna.